abdulMuhit/IonicBackandStorage/README.md

 and if theres another ways that more simple than this, pls also let me know, n thanks before.

-Create mobile application with ionic and backand.
+Create mobile application with http://ionicframework.com/ and backand.

-1 - create an acount in backand.com and create new app
+1 - create an account in https://www.backand.com and create new app

 2 - Use following model in the object tab :